The Beatles albums discography

-The Beatles' international discography is more complicated due to different versions of their albums sometimes being released in other countries, particularly during their early years on Capitol Records in North America.
-Prior to 1967, it was common practice for British releases to be reconfigured for the American market.
-The first seven British Beatles albums were converted into ten LPs for the American market, adding material from singles and the UK EPs; the band were unhappy with these reconfigurations.
-With the exception of Magical Mystery Tour, studio releases from Sgt.
-Pepper's Lonely Hearts Club Band in 1967 forward were uniform in both the UK and the US.
-The band's first eight albums were released on Parlophone.
-From 1968, in both the UK and the US, starting with the single "Hey Jude" and the album The Beatles (better known as "the White Album"), new releases appeared on the Beatles' own Apple record label, although Parlophone and Capitol catalogue numbers continued to be used for contractual reasons.

 The Beatles' discography was originally released on the vinyl format, with full-length long plays (LPs), shorter EPs and singles.
 Over the years, the collection has also been released on cassette, 8-track, compact disc (CD), on a USB flash drive in MP3 and 24-bit FLAC format, and on digital media streaming services.
 The Beatles' UK discography was first released on CD in 1987 and 1988.
 Between 1962 and 1968, the Beatles released their songs in both mono and stereo versions.
 The band's catalogue was remastered in both mono and stereo in 2009.